pyca/cryptography/docs/primitives/symmetric-encryption.rst

     [...]

-Here ``key`` is the encryption key (which must be kept secret), and ``iv`` is the initialization vector (which should be random).
+Here ``key`` is the encryption key (which must be kept secret), and ``iv`` is the initialization vector (which must be random).
 Exactly what form these values should take is described for each of the ciphers and modes.

 ``encrypt()`` should be called repeatedly with additional plaintext, and it